Kyabram

 Educational outcomes in Kyabram fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 13.4%, significantly lower than Victoria's average of 33.4%.
 Bachelor degrees are the most common at 10.0%, followed by graduate diplomas (1.8%) and postgraduate qualifications (1.6%).
-Vocational credentials are prevalent, with 40.2% of residents aged 15+ holding them, including advanced diplomas (10.4%) and certificates (29.8%).
-Educational participation is high, with 28.1% currently enrolled in formal education, comprising 10.9% in primary, 8.9% in secondary, and 1.7% in tertiary education.
+Trade and technical skills are prevalent, with 40.2% of residents aged 15+ holding vocational credentials - advanced diplomas (10.4%) and certificates (29.8%).
+Educational participation is high, with 28.1% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education